 - The Fairtrade system currently works with over 1.65 million farmers and workers.

 - There are 1,411 Fairtrade producer organisations across 73 countries.

 - 23% of all Fairtrade farmers and workers are women.

 - 1.5 hectares is the average size of the plot cultivated by a Fairtrade farmer.

-- On plantations, workers spend 26% of their Fairtrade premium on education.
+- On Fairtrade plantations, workers have invested 33% of their Fairtrade premium on housing improvements.

 Fairtrade UK sales